Xyinkl/MeowWiki/Cats_Protection_Essential_Guide/EG16_Elderly_cats.md

 There are a number of small changes that can be made to your home which will have a big impact on the quality of your cat’s life.
 While a number of older cats appear to be ‘as young as they feel’ with many still showing kitten-like behaviours, others can benefit from a few home tweaks that ensure that all their resources are within easy reach.

 What you can do to help an older cat
+对于老年猫你能做的

-Microchip
+Microchip 芯片

 Make sure your cat is microchipped in case they become disorientated or goes missing.
 A microchip carries a unique number linked to a database holding your contact details, allowing you to be quickly traced should they stray and be scanned.
 See Cats Protection’s Essential Guide: Microchipping for more information.

-Beds
+Beds 猫窝

 Allow your cat to reach favourite places to rest by strategically placing boxes or items of furniture for them to climb.
 Make sure they have a variety of cosy, well-padded beds in safe warm places that can be readily accessed.
 Your cat may enjoy the hammock-style radiator beds as they are very warm.

-Somewhere to perch up high
+Somewhere to perch up high 能够够到的高处

 Older cats can find it difficult to make accurate calculations when jumping and are not as agile as they used to be, especially if they are stiff, in pain or have arthritis.
 Provide easy ways for cats to access their favourite areas, such as using a ramp or small foot stool to give them access to high surfaces.
 Make sure it is wide enough and you could also cover it in carpet to give extra grip.
 It is a good idea to fashion some sort of crash mat underneath the ramp, in case the cat falls.
 Cushions under windowsills act as crash mats for uncoordinated or wobbly cats.

-Litter trays and toileting
+Litter trays and toileting 猫砂盆和排泄

 Provide several litter trays in the house at all times, even if your cat has toileted outside all of their life.
 There are many occasions when an older cat will need an indoor litter tray, such as when it’s raining outside, if the normal toileting site has frozen over and is hard to dig, or if they feel intimidated by other neighbouring cats.
 Place the litter trays in quiet, safe areas of the home.